NizarOukhchi/learn-angular/exercises/day2.md

 1. Add a loading spinner instead of the "Loading homes..." text
 2. Create a computed signal that filters homes with pools
 3. Add a toggle button to show only homes with pools using your computed signal
-4. Add a "Favorites" filter that shows only favorited homes
+4. Add a "Favorites" filter that shows only favorite homes
 5. Create a favorites count indicator in the header

 ## Additional Resources